Vista, CA—Dr. Bronner’s Heal Soul Campaign is celebrating voter initiative victories in Oregon and Washington, D.C., according to a press release.

 - Indigenous Peyote Conservation Initiative.
 The initiative is an international collaboration of leaders in the peyote conservation effort.
 It focuses on the sustainability and indigenous sovereignty of peyote across the U.S., Mexico, and Canada.

-- Multidisciplinary Association for Psychadelic Studies.
+- Multidisciplinary Association for Psychedelic Studies.
 The association is driving MDMA-assisted therapy for PTSD through the FDA approval process, and is on track to submit the therapy to FDA by 2022.